davemontore/moneypenny/README.md

    - To stop the app: press Ctrl+Alt+Q (or close the black window if it’s open)

 5) Make it start automatically (optional)
+   - Option A (shows a black window):
-   - Press the Windows key + R → type `shell:startup` → press Enter
+     - Press Windows key + R → type `shell:startup` → Enter
-   - In another window, find your “MoneyPenny” folder
+     - In another window, open your “MoneyPenny” folder
      - Right‑click “MoneyPenny Voice Typing.bat” → “Create shortcut”
      - Drag that shortcut into the Startup folder you opened
-   - That’s it.
-Next time you sign in, the app starts for you
+     - Next time you sign in, the app starts automatically
-   - Want no black window?
-See “Hidden at login” instructions above; if that’s confusing, use the AI prompts below
+   - Option B (hidden, no window):
+     - Follow the “Hidden at login (no console window)” steps above.
+It uses `pyw.exe/pythonw.exe` and a shortcut with the correct “Start in” folder.

 6) Add uncommon words (optional)
    - In the “MoneyPenny” folder, double‑click `lexicon.txt`